medboughrara/CubeVision-3D/README.md

 - Use CUDA GPU for acceleration (10-20x faster than CPU)
 - Consider batch processing for offline video analysis

-## Acknowledgments
-- [Yolo-3d](https://github.com/niconielsen32/YOLO-3D) for the initial scripts

-- [Ultralytics](https://github.com/ultralytics/ultralytics) for YOLOv11 and SAM implementations
-- [Depth Anything](https://github.com/LiheYoung/Depth-Anything) for the depth estimation model
-- [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) for the GUI framework

 ## License

 This project is released under the MIT License.
 See the LICENSE file for details.

 ---

-If you find this project useful, consider giving it a star!
+If you find this project useful, please give it a star!
 For issues, feature requests, or contributions, please open an issue or pull request.